-Instead, there are governmental and independent bodies around the world who supervise domestic forex trading, as well as other markets, to ensure that all forex providers adhere to certain standards.
+Instead, there are governmental and independent bodies around the world that supervise domestic forex trading, as well as other markets, to ensure that all forex providers adhere to certain standards.

 The regulatory bodies regulate forex by setting standards that all forex brokers under their jurisdiction must comply with.

 These standards include being registered and licensed with the regulatory body, undergoing regular audits, communicating certain changes of service to their clients, and more.

 This helps ensure that forex trading is ethical and fair for all involved.

 In the U.S., the two primary regulatory agencies responsible for regulating the forex market are the Commodities Futures Trade Commission (CFTC) and the National Futures Association (NFA).

 Here is a full list of regulatory agencies from around the world.

 The Fx market is unique due to its